-- A completed international application for admission. - A non-refundable U.S. \$100 application processing fee. - An official transcript from a four-year high school or its equivalent.
+- A completed international application for admission. - A non-refundable U.S. \$100 application fee. - An official transcript from a four-year high school or its equivalent.
 NOTE: It may be necessary for the applicant to send transcripts from foreign high schools, colleges and universities to a credentials evaluation agency (World Education Services, WES: Educational Credential Evaluators, ECE; Span Tran Educational Services, International Credential Evaluations, INCRED) for evaluation at the expense of the applicant.
-A copy of the results must be sent to the KWU Office of Admissions. - An official bank letter demonstrating the applicant's ability to pay. - A signed certified affidavit of sponsor's ability to pay must accompany the application.
+A copy of the results must be sent to the KWU Office of Admissions. - Official TOEFL scores (Test of English as a Foreign Language) if English is not considered your primary language.
+A minimum TOEFL score of 61 Internet based (IELTS 6) is required for admission to the undergraduate program, and a score of 79 internet based (IELTS 6.5) for the M.B.A. (see Nursing for TOEFL iBT requirements pg.
+167) - An official bank letter demonstrating the applicant's ability to pay. - A signed certified affidavit of sponsor's ability to pay must accompany the application.